 Your word is a lamp to my feet and a light to my path.

-Today’s devotion is excerpted from “How To Take A Spiritual Bath” by Dr. Robert Jeffress, 2011.
+Today’s devotion is adapted from “Discovering God’s Will” by Dr. Robert Jeffress, 2008.